PART II - Advanced Municipal Law Enforcement

 This course utilizes a learning management system for distribution of learning materials, training videos, resource information, quizzes, etc. Students are required to complete a period of independent review and learning in the first week of the course followed by in-person live instruction.

-Unless otherwise determined by the Board of Directors, as courses are released for Intake, members will first be provided the opportunity to submit applications.
+Unless otherwise determined by the Board of Directors, as courses are released for Intake (usually approx. 45 days prior to the commencement of a course), members will first be provided the opportunity to submit applications.
 Applications will be processed based on eligibility of the applicant, and on a first come, first served basis, subject to maximum class capacity.